 We need to make two calls to .next_sibling in order to get the next tag.
 Keep this in mind for future questions as you navigate across siblings.

 Just as with parents and children, there are also sibling generators .next_siblings and .previous_siblings to iterate through all the siblings of a given tag.
-These generators can be useful when multiple calls to .next_sibling must be made.
 As before, check the online documentation for more information.